Brisppy/twitch-archiver/README.md

 5. We then get a list of VODs from the Channel via the Twitch API, and compare them with the downloaded VODs acquired from the sqlite database, adding NEW VODs to a queue.
 6. Now we process each VOD in the VOD queue, first retrieving the chat via twitch-chat-downloader, then the video via twitch-dl.
 7. After downloading the actual video files (Currently in the .ts format), we must combine them with ffmpeg.
-8. After combining the .ts files into a single .mp4, we check the video length against the expecetd length retrieved from the Twitch API.
+8. After combining the .ts files into a single .mp4, we check the video length against the expected length retrieved from the Twitch API.
 9. If the video length matches, we delete any temporary files, add the VOD information to the database and move onto the next VOD.

 ### How are the files stored?